-Stories that peel the skin off cities to reveal the beautiful dramas within; from Toulouse to Monrovia, no street is without a simmering flood of possibilities.
+Stories that peel the skin off cities to reveal the beautiful dramas within.

 In the city, even people who come from your own village don't know you or care about you.” – Edwidge Danticat, Between the Pool and the Gardenias (Krik?
 Krak!)

 I believe that a move from country to city is more gut-wrenching than movement between countries.
 A woman from Lagos instinctively knows how to survive New York – city sensors kick in and she's soon alive to the music, the danger, the cons, the possibilities.

 I wasn't born in a city, but I've always lived in cities.
 My first big city move was from darkness to light – London to Accra.
 I was 4 years old, too young to know what makes a city, but old enough to see the light.
 Within six months I had been duped out of ownership of my football by another kid, who was a year older.
 Luckily he needed to play with my brother and I so he came by with the ball every day and we got to enjoy it too – it wasn't a complete loss.
 That was my first city lesson; to survive the city, even when you give you can't lose.

 Cities are kindred things.
 Cities love you by ignoring you, making you strive to be your best self – to borrow James Baldwin's thoughts on artists: because the city is so indifferent to us we feel compelled to make ourselves significant.
 Because we want to be important, because we don't want to disappear, cities make can make us behave in ways that can reveal the ridiculous or the great.
 Drama lives in the ridiculous and the great and that is what these stories explore, but with close focus on the personalities that the city ignores every day – the ones it really loves.